 The James Madison Seminar on the Principles of American Politics

-One of the more popular Princeton pre-college programs, this seminar is for students in their senior year of high school and students who will be entering their freshman year of college.
-It will be a one-week seminar.
+This seminar for students in their senior year of high school and students who will be entering their freshman year of college will be given as a one-week seminar.
 Participants will investigate some of the most fundamental questions in American political life, including equality and liberty.

-Since the nation’s founding, what have Americans understood to be conveyed by these guiding principles?
+Since the nation’s founding, what do Americans understand to be conveyed by these guiding principles?
 What kind of interaction do they have with one another, as well as with political power, the legal system, and the private realm of civil society?
-Does there exist either tension or harmony between them?
+Exists either in tension or harmony between them?

 Readings will be taken from primary sources, such as Alexis de Tocqueville’s Democracy in America and The Federalist, in addition to other fundamental books from the annals of American history.